 I also realise that the many people on social media this week who are offering strategies and techniques to ‘stay mentally healthy’, and/or to provide coping strategies to those who are suffering are sincere and well-meaning.
 (Before 2010 you would have found me doing the same)

-These strategies range from going for a walk in nature during your lunch-break, to making sure you’re carving out enough time to meditate, or do yoga, or use the app on your phone to remain calm and mindful.
+These luxury rehab at Legacy brings out strategies that range from going for a walk in nature during your lunch-break, to making sure you’re carving out enough time to meditate, or do yoga, or use the app on your phone to remain calm and mindful.

 It’s not that there’s anything wrong with any of these strategies.
 They’ll certainly ‘work’ some of the time for some people.
 It’s just an innocent misunderstanding about where our experience is coming from.

 It assumes that mental health is fragile.
 It assumes that mental ill-health is a dangerous threat lurking round the corner that we need to guard against constantly.
 Like making sure we’re getting enough vitamins to stave off scurvy.

 The understanding I teach and share points to the complete opposite, and more and more people (including mental health professionals) are starting to wake up to the truth of how the human experience works.
 A completely fresh understanding, which means there is much less to do than most people think.

 We don’t need to “build resilience”.
 Our default, our factory-setting is mental health, well-being, clarity and peace of mind.
 The only thing that ever takes us away from the factory-setting is our thinking.
 Or more accurately, thinking that doesn’t look like thinking – it looks like reality.

 I’m not saying “Get over it – it’s all in your head”.
 Although it is all in your head.

 And I’m not saying that the suffering isn’t real.
 It’s very real.